telerik/maui-docs/installation/approaches.md

 ## Referencing Local NuGet Package Files

-If you would rather use offlien NuGet package files, you'll need to make a copy of the .nupkg files that would normally get restored form the Telerik NuGet server.
-We also ship these .nupkg file with the product.
+If you would rather use offline NuGet package files, you'll need to make a copy of the .nupkg files that would normally get restored from the Telerik NuGet server.
 You will find offline copies of the .nupkg files in the `Packages` folder of the installation directory.

 ![.NET MAUI Platforms Packages folders](./images/installation-folders.png)

-You can copy these files to a "local_packages" folder in your solution folder.
-Once you have copied all the nupkg files from that folder, into your project's 'local_packages' folder, you can now add a PackageSource to your nuget.config:
+Create a `local_packages` folder in your solution directory and copy all those nupkg files into it.
+Once those are copied, you can now add a new PackageSource to your nuget.config that points to that directory.
+With that package source in the nuget.config, you will see it when using the NuGet Package Manager.

+For example:

 ```
 <?xml version="1.0" encoding="utf-8"?>